ecg-icas/icas/doc/next/_sources/reporting.rst.txt

-``am:currentAdVendorID``      String       Current vendorID of the ad, if available ``am:currentAdRegion``        String       Description of the current (lowest-level) region of the ad, if applicable ``am:currentAdExternalID``    String       Current externalID of the ad, if available ``am:currentCampaignID``      Long         Current campaignID to which the ad belongs // TODO: need to check if this makes sense in general
+``am:currentAdVendorID``      String       Current vendorID of the ad, if available ``am:currentAdRegion``        String       Description of the current (lowest-level) region of the ad, if applicable ``am:currentAdExternalID``    String       Current externalID of the ad, if available
 ===========================  ===========  =============================